Calculate Linux

-Calculate Linux is a Linux distribution optimized for fast deployment in an organization environment.
+Calculate Linux is a Linux distribution optimized for fast deployment in an organizational environment.
 It is based on the Gentoo Linux project and includes many preconfigured functions.

 Calculate Linux is distributed in five flavours: Calculate Linux Desktop (CLD), Calculate Directory Server (CDS), Calculate Linux Scratch (CLS), Calculate Scratch Server (CSS), and Calculate Linux Container (CLC).

 Bootable live CDs are available for all versions.
 They can be used to install Calculate Linux on a hard disk drive or USB flash drive.

 Features

 Calculate Linux features rolling release model of binary updates, however, it remains compatible with Gentoo source packages through Portage.
 It features a custom graphical installer allowing the user to configure many options during the install including the preference of Pulse Audio or Advanced Linux Sound Architecture (ALSA) for sound.
 It can be installed on a USB flash drive or hard drive with ext4, ext3, ext2, ReiserFS, btrfs, XFS, jfs, NILFS2 or FAT32.
 The Interactive System Build allows changing the distribution and creating new ISO images.

 Calculate Linux does not use systemd and instead uses the OpenRC init system.

 Calculate Linux includes a natively developed set of tools named Calculate Utilities, based on the Qt5 framework.
 These tools offer the option to configure and update the system as well and assemble custom LiveCD images.